gtrak/smt_off/README.md

 CPUSets are a windows API for more softly setting affinities to a process.
 In my testing, disabling SMT threads helped a particularly poorly-optimized game run around 15% faster.
 Gains elsewhere should be modest or possibly negative depending on your hardware and the game itself.

-I took some implementation guidance from the WindowsInternals/CpuSet example and ProcessLasso, which is a great program.
-Persisting CPUSet configuration is unfortunately a paid feature for ProcessLasso, and it's inconvenient to manually set it every time the game launches, so I wrote this tool.
+I took some implementation guidance from the [WindowsInternals/CpuSet](https://github.com/zodiacon/WindowsInternals/tree/master/CpuSet) example and wanted a CLI-driven alternative to ProcessLasso for this configuration.

 ## Features